ahandsel/Kintone-React-Search-Bar-Workshop/README.md

 ## Create a `.env` file

-Using [.env.example](.env.example) file as a temple, create a `.env` file that will contain your login credentials and the Kintone App's View ID.
+Using the [.env.example](.env.example) file as a temple, create a `.env` file that will contain your login credentials and the Kintone App's View ID.

 This is what the [.env.example](.env.example) looks like: